Major exhibition and scholarly loans from the Collection

 Dr. Hans Traub (1901–1943) was the pioneering film researcher, scholar and archivist in the late Weimar and the Third Reich years when film was still a young medium.
 He published a number of seminal works during this time -- including those found in our Library -- and his untimely death from blood poisoning in December 1943 meant a Dictionary of Film remained unfinished and unpublished.
 Interestingly, the Foreword for the book was written by none other than Prof. Karl Ritter.
 The manuscript, incomplete, was kept by his family and in 2007 found it's way into the collection of the Deutsche Kinemathek in Berlin.
 The manuscript has just been published as Wörterbuch des Films; by Hans Traub, Editors Rainer Rother und Hans Aurich; Neofelis Varlag GmbH, Berlin 2017; 247 pages.
 The William Gillespie book on Karl Ritter is cited in the book, and Gillespie, who corresponded with Herr Aurich about Traub, is one of the individuals thanked by the Editors.
 As always, we were delighted to provide any information possible.

-A scholarly book tentatively called Antisemitism and Film Comedy in Nazi Germany shall use film stills and posters from our Collection, to be published by Indiana University Press in 2019.
+A scholarly book tentatively called Antisemitism in Film Comedy in Nazi Germany shall use film stills and posters from our Collection, to be published by Indiana University Press in April 2019.
+The author is Prof. Valerie Weinstein.

 Commercial DVDs which have used poster images and film promotional materials from the Collection